-An attorney or an account that has been granted a Power of Attorney who then changes their place of employment must submit a new Power of Attorney reflecting that change.
-To revoke a power of attorney without filing a new Form M-2848, the taxpayer should submit a signed statement indicating his or her intention to revoke to DOR using MassTaxConnect.
+An attorney or an accountant that has been granted a power of attorney who then changes their place of employment must submit a new power of attorney reflecting that change.
+To revoke a power of attorney without filing a new Form M-2848, the taxpayer should submit a signed statement indicating his or her intention to revoke to DOR to the specific person the taxpayer is working with at DOR, through MassTaxConnect or by fax to 617-660-3995.
 The taxpayer must state the name and address of each representative whose authority is revoked.

 While DOR generally requires Form M-2848, DOR may, in very limited circumstances, accept an alternative to Form M-2848 at its discretion if the alternative contains information similar to that requested on Form M-2848.
 Alternative power of attorney forms may be subject to additional review and may cause a delay in processing.
 Any questions involving the validity of a power of attorney or other written authorization should be referred to a disclosure attorney in the Litigation Bureau by calling (617) 626-3225.

-Reporting agents or bulk filers (such as payroll service companies) are encouraged to contact DOR's Customer Service Bureau at (617) 887-6100 regarding any special requirements or forms.
+Reporting agents or bulk filers (such as payroll service companies) are encouraged to contact DOR's Call Center at (617) 887-6367 regarding any special requirements or forms.

 830 CMR 62C.21.1